i05nagai/memorandum/language/english_speaking.md

     * Later tombs here have no tumulus above but consist of a single room cut into the stone
     * Happiness does not consist in how many possessions you own
 * engage
+    * engage in/on/upon
+        * Only 10% of American adults engage in regular excercise
+        * The two parties engaged upon an escalating political struggle
+        * Mr Armstrong was engaged in prayer
+    * engage in doing something
+        * despite her illness, she remains actively engaged in shaping policy
     * Have you heard?
 Sally and Ray are getting engaged
     * She is engaged to be married
     * He has engaged in a dispute with his former business partner